 Tools for Studying Birds

-Squirrel-Be-Gone Wild Bird FeederWe have some ferocious squirrels living in our backyard.
+We have some audacious squirrels living in our backyard!
 The antagonistic little guys sit on our fence, wag their tails, and taunt our 100-pound dog in any way that they can.
 I thought a bird feeder would be unrealistic for us because I knew the sneaky little things would get into it.
 This one is perfect though, because the squirrels literally cannot get the bird seed from it.
 Their weight pulls the springs down, and closes off access to the food.
 We have this bird feeder in front of our kitchen window, and I love watching the birds have a little snack while I'm washing the dishes.
-It's a great way to attract birds so we can observe them!
+It's a great way to attract birds so that we can observe them!

 I used these books as a teacher, and they were my absolute favorite!
-Learning the songs of birds makes identifying them so much easier!
+Learning the songs of birds makes identifying them so much easier, and Charlotte Mason said that knowing their songs is the key to knowledge of birds.
 There are two versions of this book: one for the eastern and central regions of the US, and one for the western and central regions.
-My area, the Rocky Mountains, we covered in each book since we don’t really fit anywhere!
+My area, the Rocky Mountains, are covered in both books.

 Nature Reference Books